Activision/USDShellExtension/BUILDING.md

 ## Simple Build

 The simplest way to build the shell extension is to build two flavors of the USD SDK.
-The first being a bare-bones version of the SDK that is USD by Windows Explorer.
+The first being a bare-bones version of the SDK that is used by Windows Explorer.
 The second is a full version used by everything else.

 Bare-Bones USD SDK